ehsanasgari/DiTaxa/README.md

 <h3> Phenotype prediction </h3>
+This functionality is not fully supported in this version and will be released in the next version.
 For phenotype classification functionality, evaluation a 10XFold cross-validation framework:
 --classify: which predictive model to use: choices=[False: default, 'RF': random forest, 'SVM': support vector machines, 'DNN': deep multi-layer perceptron, 'LR': logistic regression] <br/>
 <b>Deep neural network parameters</b>
 --arch: The comma separated definition of neural network layers connected to eahc other, you do not need to specify the input and output layers, values between 0 and 1 will be considered as dropouts, e.g., 1024,0.2,512'<br/>
 --batchsize<br/>